 How to Say No the Right Way

 Saying no to Moochers was especially hard at Impact Hub because Impact Hub is a coworking space focused on social enterprise.
 To many in our city this meant we ought to have been more like a nonprofit or co-op than a company.
-With a hyper-focus on community in the coworking industry I’m sure you can relate.
+Because there is a hyper-focus on community in the coworking industry I’m sure you can relate.

 But your space isn’t a charity.
-And even if it were, your giving would be strategic.
+And even if it were, your giving should be strategic.
 The fact is you simply have to say no to many people in order to be effective.

 The goal of these conditional yeses are twofold.